neildownx/feckless-succotash/Port Any Rom.md

 #Porting any rom with stock files
-Choice a Port Rom close to yours
+Chooce a Port Rom close to yours

 Delete the following folders then
 Drag and Drop Port files into Base

-system/app\
+system/app/

-system/fonts\
+system/fonts/

-system/framework\
+system/framework/

-system/media\
+system/media/

-system/priv-app\
+system/priv-app/

 delete bootanimantion and sounds leave one